 The above information is intended to tell you how I grade.
 It is not intended to encourage a preoccupation with point accumulation.
 You should focus on learning the material; the grade will take care of itself.
-If you are dissatisfied with the grade you will receive based on the above scale, I encourage you to turn in extra credit problems to raise your grade.

 9 Finding Help

 If you have any questions at all about the class (whether big or small, whether on problem sets lectures, reading, or whatever) please contact me.
 That's what I'm here for!